+(1) Credit risk RWA decreased due to repayments in mortgage exposures, Lombard credit and overdrafts.

+(2) Market risk RWA is account of total non-GBP FX exposures exceeding 2% of total capital resources as at year-end 2023.

-- (1) Credit risk RWA decreased due to repayments in exposures secured by mortgages, Lombard credit and overdrafts. - (2) Change in counterparty credit risk exposure calculation methodology from Counterparty Credit Risk Mark to Market ('CCRMTM') to Standardised Approach to Counterparty Credit Risk ('SA-CCR') in 2022. - (3) Operational risk RWA calculated using the Basic Indicator Approach ('BIA') considers the average of last three years (2020, 2021 and 2022) audited revenues.
-The decrease is due to lower audited revenues in 2022. - (4) Operational risk RWA for 2021 is restated to include audited revenues for year 2021.
+(3) Operational risk RWA calculated using the Basic Indicator Approach ('BIA') considers the average of last three years (2021, 2022 and 2023) audited revenues.
+The decrease is due to lower audited revenues in 2023.